Skip to Content

 Opening times: Always

-Divino Salvador Church
+9. Divino Salvador Church

-Divino Salvador Church
+a retablo inside the Divino Salvador Church

 Though the country’s Catholic history dates officially to 589 when Catholicism became the official religion, Spain was an Islamic country while under Moorish control for the years between 711 and 1492.

-Demonstrating the depth of this history, the Iglesia Colegial del Divino Salvador (Divino Salvador Church) was built on the ruins of the Moorish era Ibn Adabbas Mosque.
+Demonstrating the depth of this history, the Iglesia Colegial del Divino Salvador (Divino Salvador Church) was built on the ruins of the Moorish era Ibn Adabbas Mosque

 It is second only to the Cathedral as the most important church in Seville.

-Opening times: 10.15 am to 5.30 pm (closed Sundays)
+Opening times: 10:15 AM to 5:30 PM (closed Sundays)

-Catch a Free Flamenco Show
+10. Catch a Free Flamenco Show

-Expect a hat to be passed around at some point though.
+It’s rare not to see any at the Plaza de España for instance, expect a hat to be passed around at some point though.

-Opening times: 7 pm to 1 am nightly
+Opening times: 7 PM to 1 AM, Nightly

-Giralda Bell Tower at the Catedral de Sevilla
+11. Giralda Bell Tower at the Catedral de Sevilla

 The world-famous Catedral de Sevilla and the Giralda Tower is a spectacular sight that is usually on everyone’s must-do list of things to do in Seville Spain.